"Child Abuse As Slavery: A Thirteenth Amendment Response to DeShaney," 105 Harv. L. Rev. 1359 (with Daniel Widawsky) (1992)

 Date of Authorship for this Version

 Amar, Akhil Reed, "Child Abuse As Slavery: A Thirteenth Amendment Response to DeShaney" (1992).
 Faculty Scholarship Series.
-Paper 1038.
+1038.